FOSSClass/AbantOS-Elive/Readme.md

     7. Creating, Viewing and Editing Text Files (Vi)
     8. Installing and Updating Software Packages
     9. Scheduling and Automating Future tasks
+    10. Network Storage and Management (NFS, SMB)
+    11. Service Configuration (DHCP, FTP, DNS, SSH, HTTP etc...)
+    12. Linux Shell Scripting

+## User Management

-    10. Network Storage and Management (NFgo through, find the solutions to these problems, and inform users the changes, update, and upgrade the system.
+To maintain the privacy of users of the Linux system and manage their accounts and supervision, as well as track the problems they will go through, find the solutions to these problems, and inform users the changes, update, and upgrade the system.
 Even if there is a one user using the system it was always a challenge for the managing users.
 I will show you some tools and some tasks assigned to add the user to Linux system where you see adding and deleting accounts is an easy process for managing users.

-Before we talk about how to creating and deleting a user account I will talk about the most important text file(/etc/passwd) because is processing the all most and necessary details and information about all users in the Linux system.
+Before we talk about how to create and delete a user account I will talk about the most important text file (/etc/passwd) this text file contains all necessary details and information about all users in the Linux system.

 This file it is open to read only for users, and it is read and writable for root account.